-Safety is everyone's responsibility.
-Part of everyone's job at John Deere.
+Safety is everyone's responsibility, and part of everyone's job at John Deere.
 The difference at Deere is that we constantly work to reduce risk by concentrating on potential issues before someone gets hurt.

 One of the keys to Deere's success are our Continuous Improvement Teams.
-Over 350 teams in the U.S. alone; more than 800 worldwide.
+Deere has over 350 teams in the U.S. alone, and more than 800 teams worldwide.
 At every John Deere factory, team members – production, management, technicians, engineers – work together to establish quarterly goals, handle risk assessments, develop recommendations, and follow through to make approved changes.
 Hundreds of safety projects are tackled each year, with results shared throughout the company.

-Every John Deere facility has safety goals.
-It's a management imperative.
+Every John Deere facility has safety goals; it's a management imperative.
 But having goals is not quite enough.
-Every employee must commit to those safety goals, as well.
-And, specific safety metrics are reported monthly.
+Every employee must commit to those safety goals, and specific safety metrics are reported monthly.

 The results?
 Major changes to factory floors, more ergonomic workstations, even improved training and safety communications have reduced injury frequency and severity rates.
 In fact, John Deere facilities continue to be among the safest in the world.
 Out of 115 Deere locations, 69 went without a lost-time injury during fiscal year 2014.
-And at year end, 47 locations had exceeded 1,000,000 hours without a lost-time case.
+At year-end, 47 locations had exceeded 1,000,000 hours without a lost-time case.
 This shows a true dedication to safety from all John Deere employees.